John Golden Theatre: Auditorium

-The original color scheme was red and blue, accented with gray, while the seat coverings were colored burnt orange.
+The Theatre Masque's original color scheme was red and blue, accented with gray, while the seat coverings were colored burnt orange.
 The interior is laid out in a similar Spanish style to the exterior.
 The layout was part of an effort by Irwin Chanin, one of the developers, to "democratize" the seating arrangement of the theater.
 The Golden was designed with a single balcony rather than the typical two, since Chanin had perceived the second balcony to be distant.
 The Chanin brothers wanted the three theaters' interior designs to be distinct while still adhering to a Spanish motif.
 Following a 2013 renovation, the theater has had an orange/red and blue/green color scheme, resembling the original.

 The auditorium has an orchestra level, one balcony, and a stage behind the proscenium arch.
 The auditorium's width is greater than its depth, and the space is designed with plaster decorations in high relief.
 According to the Shubert Organization, the auditorium has 802 seats; meanwhile, Playbill cites 787 seats and The Broadway League cites 805 seats.
 The physical seats are divided into 465 seats in the orchestra, 110 at the front of the balcony, and 227 at the rear of the balcony.
 The Golden does not have boxes.
 There are restrooms and drinking fountains below the orchestra.
 An article from 1927 noted that the theater had 800 seats, which were slightly wider than seats in typical Broadway theaters of the time.